Plummeting balance in federal crime victims fund sparks alarm among states, advocates

 If you are a victim of crime, there are toll free, text and online hotlines available.
 A list from the Office for Victims of Crime is here.
 You can also find help in your state here.

-The post Plummeting balance in federal crime victims fund sparks alarm among states, advocates appeared first on Nevada Current.
+The post Plummeting balance in federal crime victims fund sparks alarm among states, advocates appeared first on North Dakota Monitor.